Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 #### RouteOrch
 routeOrch monitors operations on Route related tables in APPL_DB and converts those operations in SAI commands to manage IPv4/IPv6 route and nexthops.
 New functionality for nexthop group change notification and configuring ARS-enabled NHG.

+#### NhgOrch
+nhgOrch monitors operations on Nexthop Group related tables in APPL_DB and converts those operations in SAI commands to optimize performence when multiple routes using same NHG.
+New functionality for nexthop group change notification and configuring ARS-enabled NHG.

 #### PortsOrch
 portsorch handles all ports-related configurations.
 New functionality for enabling ARS on ports.